essam-eliwa/Lecture14/README.md

-# lec14_shop
+# CSC422-lec14_shop

-A new Flutter project.
+A Flutter project for simple shop with firebase backend.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: